dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Now the problem is: how do we keep track of this information?

-For this example let's keep things extermely simple: place the size just before the pointer.
+For this example let's keep things extremely simple: place the size just before the pointer.
 Whenever we make an allocation we write the size to the address pointed by `cur_heap_position`, increment the pointer and return that address.
 The updated code should look like the following:

 ```c
 uint8_t *heap_start = 0;